codemonkey0612/laravel-webhook-owlery/README.md

 ```

 > **Note:** Feature tests are currently being refined and will be available in a future release.
 The core functionality is fully tested with unit tests.

+### GitHub Actions CI

+The CI pipeline is configured to run all unit tests against multiple PHP and Laravel versions.
+Feature tests are excluded from the CI pipeline until they are fully stabilized in a future release.

 > **Note:** The skipped tests for JWT validation will automatically run if you install the Firebase JWT library with `composer require firebase/php-jwt`.
 This is expected behavior as the JWT functionality is considered optional.